rebelsky/sams-assorted-musings-reflections/week-in-review-2020-02-02.md

 I'm also looking forward to Caucusing on Monday.
 Did I tell you that one of the too-many candidate supporters who called today said, "Don't forget to caucus on Tuesday"?

+At tomorrow's faculty meeting, we have preliminary elections for Chair of the Faculty.
+I've left my name on the ballot and have told people that I have no particular interest in the position, but will serve if elected.
+However, I must admit that it would be nice to be able to work with Dean Harris and a cool opportunity to work with the new president.
+On the other hand, my musings would have to change significantly and I'm not sure my department can spare me.
+In any case, we'll see what the Faculty decide.
+There are certainly some excellent candidates still on the list.

 I'm not sure what else is on my agenda for the week.
 I'll figure it out as I go.